Arizard/less-coffee-hugo/content/_index.md

 title: "Home"
 ---

-Hi there, my name is Arie Oldman.
+Hi, I'm Arie.

-I'm a software engineer at [Deputy](https://deputy.com), developing integrations and other custom work for enterprise customers.
+I'm a software engineer at [Deputy](https://deputy.com), simplifying shift work for businesses and employees around the world.

 [**More about me 👉**]({{< relref resume >}})<br>